Lost-Outpost/dragonborn/GAMEPLAY.md

 - <kbd>Home</kbd> - Toggles ReShade on/off

-## Optional Quick Start
+## Gameplay

-Dragonborn includes [Optional Quick Start - SE](https://www.nexusmods.com/skyrimspecialedition/mods/63953), which you can use to skip the traditional cart ride and begin your Dragonborn journey at the end of Helgen Keep.
+- [Optional Quick Start - SE](https://www.nexusmods.com/skyrimspecialedition/mods/63953) - Skip the traditional cart ride and begin your Dragonborn journey at the end of Helgen Keep.
 The mod also gives you some starting equipment.

-## Gameplay

 Dragonborn is built around the [Simon Magus (SimonRim)](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files) gameplay overhaul.
 SimonRim remasters various systems in Skyrim in a cohesive way that stays true to the original while improving the balance and gameplay.
 The full SimonRim list: